 - Perfect your final speech – This is the blueprint of your trial.
 It becomes a record of your progress through the case, a shopping list of all you have to do, a foolproof checklist.
 The evidence you need and the way you need to present it stares straight at you from this final plan.

 - Show them the way home – Home is the goal we are aiming at, the objective, the only reason we are in court.
 Everything we have done has been done for this.
 Your fact finder usually starts out as a complete stranger to your case.
 They come like travellers in a new land.
 Somewhere in this country is the city you want to take them to, the city called verdict.
 You know their journey to that city could be a difficult one.
 If this weren’t so you wouldn’t be in court.
 And you have an opponent who wants to take them somewhere else altogether.
 Both of you are there, as the travellers arrive like tourists wondering what lies ahead of them, and from the outset you are like two tour operators in competition for those tourists.
 The brilliant advocate grabs them all, there and then.
 He paints them a picture of an easy, enjoyable journey, through interesting countryside, over smooth, paved roads.
-He sells then his city as a place where they’ll feel content to be, a place worth having arrived at, a place where they’ll be so welcome, a place where they’ll be more than just tourists, a place where they’ll experience a new and exciting sensation: the pleasure of bring right where before there was wrong.
+He sells them his city as a place where they’ll feel content to be, a place worth having arrived at, a place where they’ll be so welcome, a place where they’ll be more than just tourists, a place where they’ll experience a new and exciting sensation: the pleasure of bringing right where before there was wrong.
 And off they’ll all go, with the other tour guide chasing along behind, desperately trying to catch up and never even coming close.
 Unless there is a catastrophe in the evidence they never swerve.
 They choose the guided tour they prefer and stick with it.’

 A Rulebook for Arguments, by Anthony Weston, Hackett Publishing Company, Inc (‘Weston’).